aleksimo/techwriter/docs/about-me/about.md

 sidebar_position: 1
 ---

-Hello, I'm Alexey (you can also call me Alex), and I've been navigating the world of technical writing for nearly a decade.
+Hello, I'm Aleksei (you can also call me Alex), and I've been navigating the world of technical writing for nearly a decade.
 Over the years, I've come to see my role not just as a writer but as a translator, distilling complex information into accessible, user-friendly language.
 I've made a career out of bridging the gap between technical experts and the consumers who use their innovations daily.

 ## Carreer